guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/provision-install/index.md

 This will provide you with a thorough, but basic, Enterprise installation of DC/OS Kubernetes.
 For more detailed installation instructions, or to find out how to further customize your installation of DC/OS Kubernetes, see the [Customizing](/services/kubernetes/test/operations/customizing-install/) section.

-# Next Step: Setting up your DC/OS Enterprise cluster for Kubernetes
+# First Step: Setting up your DC/OS Enterprise cluster for Kubernetes

 Next, you will [set up your DC/OS Enterprise cluster](/services/kubernetes/test/getting-started/provision-install/setting-up/).
 This will help ensure you experience a successful demonstration of operating Kubernetes on DC/OS Enterprise.